Jeremy-Harper/Chatterbox-audiobook_multiGPU/README.md

 # This is a modified version of [Chatterbox TTS](https://huggingface.co/ResembleAI/chatterbox).
+It supports multiple GPU's on a system and splits the work into a queue.

 # 🚀 Chatterbox-TTS-Extended — Features & Explanations